Turncoat

-From a military perspective, opposing armies generally wear uniforms of contrasting colors to prevent incidents of friendly fire.
+From a military perspective, medieval armies generally wore uniforms of contrasting colors to prevent incidents of friendly fire.
 Thus the term "turn-coat" indicates that an individual has changed sides and his uniform coat to one matching the color of his former enemy.

 Historical context

 Even in a modern historical context "turncoat" is often synonymous with the term "renegade", a term of religious origins having its origins in the Latin word "renegare" (to deny).
 Historical currents of great magnitude have periodically caught masses of people, along with their leaders, in their wake.
 In such a dire situation, new perspectives on past actions are laid bare and the question of personal treason becomes muddled.
 One example would be the situation that led to the Act of Abjuration or Plakkaat van Verlatinghe, signed on July 26, 1581, in the Netherlands, an instance where changing sides was given a positive meaning.